Meet the team

 Jordan – Data & Engagement Officer

-My role is to validate and analyse road collisions to create reports and to assist with the provision of a research and evaluation to the Road Safety Partnership.
+My role is to validate and analyse road collisions to create reports and to assist with the provision of a research and evaluation to the Road Safety Team.
 The collision data we receive from the police can be viewed on our interactive collision map, which also provides the evidence for campaigns and I create data infographics.
-I also maintain and develop the Gloucestershire Road Safety partnership website and social media content (Twitter / Facebook) to deliver informative and an up to date messages and information to the public and partners.
+I also maintain and develop the Gloucestershire Road Safety Team website and social media content (Twitter / Facebook) to deliver informative and an up to date messages and information to the public and partners.

 Chris – Safety Auditor

-My role within the Road Safety Partnership is to coordinate and conduct road safety audits.
+My role within the Road Safety Team is to coordinate and conduct road safety audits.
 The purpose of safety audit is to check on the road safety aspect of proposed new schemes or amendments to the highway network.

 We assess large and small schemes where there are proposed changes to the existing network, so we can get a feel for the surrounding area and local conditions.
 By visiting each site with a plan of the proposed works and imagine how the scheme will fit into the environment and how it will benefit the community and we also look for any potential drawbacks.
 It is important to consider the safety of all road users, including pedestrians, cyclists and vulnerable users, such as the visually and mobility impaired, as well as drivers.

 From a background in traffic management, I’ve now been involved in developing our comprehensive collision recording and analysing system for over 25 years.
 My current role involves ensuring the database is kept current and contains data which is as up to date and accurate as possible.
 I expand and improve the ways we can analyse the data, sometimes in conjunction with our computer programmers.
 I produce detailed analysis and reports to help others, within and outside the team in order to focus their work and campaigns.